demisto/content/Packs/RSANetWitness_v11_1/Scripts/SetRSANetWitnessAlertsMD/README.md

-This automation takes several alerts fields from the RSA NetWitness alerts context and displays them as markdown in the layout.
+This automation takes several incident fields from the RSA NetWitness incident context and displays them as markdown in the layout.

 ## Script Data